aravindkk/Passwords-FAQ/README.md

 Server implementor's perspective
 --------------------------------

- 1. Do I need to do anything special in my server to support SSL/misc?
+ 1. Do I need to do anything special in my server to support SSL?

  2. Ok, the password came to my server safely.
 What do I do next?